phelps-sg/scobre/readme.md

   version 0.94](https://www.apache.org/dyn/closer.cgi/hbase/).
 The software can optionally connect to an existing server which already hosts the data.

-- Optionally, the best Integrated Development Environment (IDE) to use for working on the project is [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+- Optionally, the best Integrated Development Environment (IDE) to use for working on the project is [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the [Scala plugin](http://confluence.jetbrains.com/display/SCA/Scala+Plugin+for+IntelliJ+IDEA) installed.

 Installation
 ------------